lennihein/cpu-emulator/doc/04_backend.md

 - Two passes: first to extract all labels, second to actually parse instructions -->

 Our parser is based on an abstract description of the instructions of our instruction set.
 This description is limited to the instruction's mnemonic and the number and types of its operands.
 The parser handles all instructions uniformly and has no information about the semantics of any instruction.
 Operation of the parser is divided into two passes over the input file.
-The first pass exclusively handles label definitions, which consist of a label name followed by a colon.
+The first pass exclusively handles label definitions.
 The parser maintains an internal directory of labels, associating each label name with the immediately following instruction.
 The second pass parses the actual program, with one instruction per line.
 After determining the mnemonic and looking up the corresponding instruction, it parses all operands, subject to the rules for operand types described above.
 Having identified the instruction and parsed all operands, the parser builds an `Instruction` object, which models a concrete instruction in program code.
 Every `Instruction` object references the `InstructionKind` object of the instruction it represents, and contains the concrete values of all operands.
 During both passes, the parser skips over any comments, which are lines starting with two slashes (`//`).